 Featured image: the Edward S. Eveleth from Bill Varrell’s book, “Ipswich.”

-The Schooner Edward S. Eveleth was built in Essex in 1883, and its home port was Boston.
+The Schooner Edward S. Eveleth was built in Essex in 1883 with its home port in was Boston.
 Dr Edward S Eveleth was a graduate of the College of Physicians and Surgeons of New York in 1866, and settled in Gloucester after graduating.
 He died in his home in East Gloucester in 1916 at the age of seventy.
 He was undoubtedly a descendant of the early Gloucester settler Sylvester Eveleth.

 In October 1922, the aging and outdated Edward S. Eveleth was being used as a sand schooner, and rolled over when a wave rushed over her deck and pushed her onto the edge of Steep Hill Beach.
 Filled with sand, each tide buried her deeper.
 Her remains were visible for several years.

 From Beach Grass by Charles Wendell Townsend, written in 1923: